AlaYousef/Portfolio-project1/README.md

 * ### About Us Page

-    * About us page give the user an overview about what is the arab book fair in Sweden, responsible parts and the reason for choosing the city in which it will be held.
+    * About us page give the user an overview about what is the arab book fair in Sweden, responsible parts and the reason for choosing the city in which the exhibition will be held.

 ![About us image](assets/documentation/about.png)
 [Back to top](<#contents>)